Only 420€ per week!

 There are no specific requirements.

-Casual dress is appropriate during your time at the school.
+Casual dress is appropriate during your time at the monasteries.
 However, no-see through clothes or low cut tops are permitted.

 Your new home will be an authentic buddhist monastery.
 According to availability you can choose between different monasteries in or around Kathmandu.
 While the nearest one is just within Kathmandu, the farthest takes a 12 hour (overnight) bus ride and 4 hours of hiking to get to.
 Did we already say it’s authentic?